malcolm-kee/ts-code-api/README.md

 ## Supported Features

-Currently this library only supports function (because that is the most common code I write; I seldom need to write OOP code in JavaScript/Typescript).
+Currently this library only supports function and constants.
+Many Typescript constructs (e.g. `type` and `interface`) are not supported intentionally because your JavaScript library documentation should not requires Typescript knowledge. `class` definition is currently not supported as I do not have use case of that; I seldom code in OOP.

 - [x] function
-- [ ] interface
+- [x] constants
 - [ ] class

 ## Comparisons with other libraries